marekndt04/car_api/README.md

 Navigate to http://127.0.0.1:8000

 # Tests
-Tests are written using standard unittest.TestCase and django.test.TestCase.
+Tests use standard unittest.TestCase and django.test.TestCase.
 To run them use command
 ```sh
 $ python manage.py test